 However, if your corporation qualifies, you can choose to have it taxed as an S corporation.
 An S corporation is a pass-through tax entity.
 Although S corporations and LLCs have that in common Subchapter S has several restrictions that LLCs taxed as a partnership or disregarded entity are not subject to.

-In order to be eligible to make an S corporation election—and to continue to be an S corporation—the corporation must meet strict requirements on number and type of shareholders and types of shares.
+In order to be eligible to make an S corporation election—and to continue to be an S corporation—the corporation must meet strict requirements on the number and type of shareholders and types of shares.
 These rules are imposed by federal tax law, and not state corporation law.
 Briefly stated, these rules include the following:

-- Only individuals, U.S. citizens or residents, certain estates and trusts, certain tax-exempt organizations can be shareholders
+- Only individuals, U.S. citizens or residents, certain estates and trusts, and certain tax-exempt organizations can be shareholders

 - There cannot be more than 100 shareholders (although some family members can be counted as a single shareholder)